Rahimah Rahim (singer, born 1955): Outside of singing

 From 1990 to 1997, Rahimah ran a hair and bridal salon.
 She closed the salon to take care of her daughters.
 Afterwards, Rahimah had worked as a customer relations officer at a car rental company, then at a maid agency and as of 2006 at an insurance company.
 Rahimah is often recognized by customers at her place of work.

 Rahimah was a partner in Directors' Team, which she co-founded with Malaysian lyricist, poet and scriptwriter, Habsah Hassan.

 Personal life

 Rahimah is the daughter of Rahim Hamid, a singer from the 1950s, nicknamed the Nat King Cole of Singapore and was a popular club act in the 1950s and 1960s.
 Her mother, Mariam Baharom, an actress, who starred in movies during the Malay Film Productions' heyday in the 1950s.
 Rahimah is the eldest of four children.

-Rahimah's uncle is singer Ahmad Daud and aunt is Saadiah.
+Rahimah's uncle is singer Ahmad Daud and her aunt is Saadiah.

-Rahimah married footballer Mohamed Noh Hussein in 1977, with whom she had a daughter. in 1978, and whom she later divorced in 1988.
-She would later met Remy Taib, a bank officer, at a party in 1989, and they married in 14 February 1994.
-They had a daughter who was born in 1995.
+Rahimah married footballer Mohamed Noh Hussein in 1977, with whom she had a daughter in 1978, and whom she later divorced in 1988.
+She would later meet Remy Taib, a bank officer, at a party in 1989, and they married on 14 February 1994.
+They have a daughter who was born in 1995.